How to install tile of different thicknesses flush, flat, and even with each other

-But first you might want to try this
+But first, you might want to try this

-Roger has a technique posted on his site that accomplishes the same thing, but in a different way.
+Roger has a technique posted on his site that accomplishes the same thing but in a different way.
 The method that he showcases is easier, but it doesn’t work in every situation.
 I encourage you to check out his post Setting different thicknesses of tile for inserts.

-1. First install the field tile with spacers
+1. First, install the field tile with spacers

-I cut spacers out of scrap tile that are the exact same size as the glass accents, so I can install the wall tile first.
+I cut spacers out of scrap tile that is the exact same size as the glass accents, so I can install the wall tile first.
 Once the wall tile is dry the spacers are pulled out.
 I put the plastic blue tile spacers in where the grout joints will go on the top and bottom.
 (See photos to right)